emo44/AIGuard/README.md

 # IAGuard
 Network security monitor with local AI.
-Watches your connections in real time and a local AI analyst (Ollama) interprets what it sees — **nothing leaves your computer**: no account, no cloud, no telemetry.
+Watches your connections in real time, flags suspicious activity with local heuristics, and — **optionally** — a local AI analyst (Ollama) interprets what it sees. **Nothing leaves your computer**: no account, no cloud, no telemetry.

 ## Features

 - **Real-time monitoring** of active connections and system events, with a configurable interval.
 - **Local heuristics**: possible port scans, new ports listening, failed login attempts (brute force) and connections to IPs with a bad reputation.
+These work with or without AI.
-- **Local AI analyst** (Ollama): rates the risk, explains what is suspicious and why, and suggests actions.
-Answers your questions in streaming, directly about the current state of your network.
+- **Optional AI analyst** (Ollama): rates the risk, explains what is suspicious and why, and suggests actions.
+Answers your questions in streaming about the current state of your network.
+Everything runs on your own machine.
 - **Connections panel** that is sortable and filterable, with instant risk score and suspicious processes flagged.
 - **Event history** with analysis and search by time window.